Stuffing yourself with holiday dishes is a custom no matter where you are in this world, and no matter what the holiday.

 But no more so than during Thanksgiving and Christmas, when everyone is stuffing themselves with stuffing.

 Holiday stuffing is generally a mix of bread crumbs, celery, onion, spices & herbs, stuffed into a turkey and then baked to allow all the flavors and juices to combine.
 Originally a side dish, stuffing has now moved more to the center of the holiday table, and sometimes even replacing the cooked bird all together - a more common practice on a vegetarian holiday table, but even with us meat-eaters too.

 Because of the popularity of the dish, how easy it is to make without having to stuff and cook a turkey, and the simplicity of experimenting with all sorts of ingredients including adding many types of meats, stuffing has rightfully earned its place as a main dish on the table.

 Stuffing is the ultimate warm, heavy, comfort food.
 I always find myself going back for a second portion, and third, until my stomach finally surrenders.

 Just as fun as eating the stuffing, is crafting the homemade dish.
 No two homemade stuffings are the same since it is about improvisation based on what vegetables, fruits, nuts, spices, herbs, and meats you have around the kitchen that day.

 Leftover cranberries and pistachios – from when I made my Christmas brownies – started my stuffing recipe out this year.
-Then I added the standard bread cubes, onion, and celery; apples for a sweet crunch; rosemary and thyme for that amazing aroma; allspice for a slight Christmas spice kick; and shreds of bacon because, well, why not.
+Then I added the standard bread cubes, onion, and celery; apples for a sweet crunch; rosemary and thyme for that amazing aroma; nutmeg & Ceylon cinnamon for a slight Christmas spice kick; and shreds of bacon because, well, why not.